Sheeba-Samuel/ProvBook/README.md

 # ProvBook: Provenance of the Notebook.
-This is a complete package that captures and displays the provenance of different notebook extensions, downloads the provenance information in RDF and displays the provenance difference of several executions of each notebook cell.
+This is a complete package that captures and displays the provenance of Jupyter Notebook executions, downloads the provenance information in RDF (Resource Description Framework) and displays the provenance difference of several executions of each notebook cell.
-ProvBook provides extensions to capture and display the provenance of each notebook cell.
-It also shows the difference between the provenance of two executions of a notebook cell.
-Every cell is extended with a provenance area with a slider.
-The provenance area shows the history of the execution of each code cells.
-As you move the slider, you could see the start and end time of each execution, how long it took to execute, the number of runs, the source, and output of each execution.
-It also shows the provenance of text cells where it shows the modified time and the source.

 ProvBook provides three features:
 1. provbook :
   Displays the provenance of a Jupyter Notebook.
 2. notebook_rdf :
-  Convert Jupyter Notebooks to RDF and the converted RDF back to Jupyter Notebooks.
+  Converts Jupyter Notebooks to RDF and the converted RDF back to Jupyter Notebooks.
 3. provbookdiff :
    Displays the difference in the provenance of two executions of a Jupyter Notebook code cell along with the input and the output.